 Valuable Living Benefit Provision "Accelerated Death Benefit"

-The "Accelerated Death Benefit" option is available to help terminally ill insureds during a difficult, and often financially challenging time.
-Under this provision you may request one advance payment equal to 50% of qualified terminally ill person's in force life insurance to be paid while that person is still alive.
+The accelerated death benefit option is available to help terminally ill people who are insured during a difficult and often financially challenging time.
+Under this provision you may request one advance payment equal to 50% of qualified terminally ill person's in-force life insurance to be paid while that person is still alive.

-The request must be made at least 12 months prior to the insured person’s scheduled coverage termination age and the amount of insurance payable after the insured’s death will be reduced by this payment.
+The request must be made at least 12 months prior to the insured person’s scheduled coverage termination age and the amount of insurance payable after the insured person’s death will be reduced by this payment.
 (Premium contributions will not be reduced.)

-To qualify, a terminally ill insured must provide New York Life Insurance Company with proof of terminal illness and anticipated life expectancy (12 months or less), as well as any other necessary medical information requested.
-For additional details and limitations, please see the Certificate of Insurance.
+To qualify, a terminally ill person who is insured must provide New York Life Insurance Company with proof of terminal illness and anticipated life expectancy (12 months or less), as well as any other necessary medical information requested.
+For additional details and limitations, please see the certificate of insurance.

 Benefits are paid for death from any cause, at any time, anywhere in the world.
-The validity of any amount of your life insurance which has been in force for two years during an insured’s lifetime will not be contested except for insurance eligibility provisions and non-payment of premium contributions.
+The validity of any amount of your life insurance that has been in force for two years during an insured’s lifetime will not be contested except for insurance eligibility provisions and nonpayment of premium contributions.